webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 === 2.2.
 Instance flavors ===

-Even though the current infrastructure do not have an explicit categorization scheme, each instances are conceptually separated in the following categories and the new infrastructure will have a similar categorization.
+Even though the current infrastructure does not have an explicit categorization scheme, each instance is conceptually separated into the following categories.
+The new infrastructure will have a similar categorization.

 ==== 2.2.1.
 Application services ====

 ===== 2.2.1.1.
 MediaWiki, WordPress, Dabblet, Talk =====

-A generic profile server that should serve only as a redundant HTTP app service.
+A generic profile server should serve only as a redundant HTTP app service.
 Each application server has a public IP address, but they are not broadcasted publicly in DNS records.
 Instead, it uses a third-party service (fastly) to balance the load.

 {|
 |+Node <tt>app[n]</tt>